You can trust CID LINES, An Ecolab Company to provide you with the advice and solutions to maintain optimal udder hygiene on your dairy farm.

 After milking, the risk of contamination is high because the sphincter is open and can stay open up to 2 hours after milking.
 The teat canal is the primary physical and chemical barrier to invasion of mastitis pathogens into the udder.
 The smooth muscles surrounding the teat duct should be contracted and the teat canal should be tightly closed between milking to avoid bacterial passage from the teat orifice into the interior of the gland.
 A teat end in good condition is an important resistance factor to bacterial colonization of the mammary gland.

-The ideal teat dip provides excellent teat condition, facilitates sphincter closure and has a strong disinfectant activity.
-The coverage is homogenous around the teat because of its perfect viscosity.
+The ideal teat dip provides excellent teat condition, facilitates sphincter closure and has a strong disinfectant activity, while its coverage is homogenous around the teat because of its perfect viscosity.

 Biocidal teat dips